Mayor

 The Tooele City Mayor has an open door policy and citizens are always welcome to stop by City Hall; however, we encourage citizens to contact the Mayor’s Office at 435.843.2104 to schedule an appointment to ensure that the Mayor is available and has sufficient time to spend with them.

-- Mayor Winn is happy to perform marriages (by appointment only).
+- Mayor Manzione is happy to perform marriages (by appointment only).
 For an appointment, please call her office at 435.843.2104.

 - Mayor Winn will perform marriages during and after business hours, and on the weekends if she is available.